František Fajtl: Slovak National Uprising (1944)

 In January 1944, František Fajtl was assigned to command a group of 20 Czechoslovak pilots, forming the 1st Czechoslovak Independent Fighter Air Regiment, in the Soviet Union as result of negotiations between the London-based Czechoslovak government-in-exile and the military mission in the Soviet Union.
 The air regiment was part of the 1st Czechoslovak Army corps, but was under the command of the Soviet Air Force.
-The government-in-exile's intentions were to support the rebellion in occupied Czechoslovakia, which become later known as the Slovak National Uprising launched on 29 August 1944 in Banská Bystrica.
+The government-in-exile's intentions were to support the rebellion in occupied Czechoslovakia, which later became known as the Slovak National Uprising launched on 29 August 1944 in Banská Bystrica.

 On 17 September 1944 Fajtl landed with the regiment on Zolná airport near Zvolen from where, and also Tri Duby airport, they supported the rebellion with Lavochkin La-5FN fighters.
 The air group was a significant power, mostly due to their surprise effect.
 The Germans did not realize the presence of a fighter group based within the region.
 When the Slovak National Uprising was suppressed in October 1944, the air regiment returned to a Soviet-controlled airbase in Poland.
 His last military assignment was during the Ostrava Operation in 1945.

 Shortly after World War II, František Fajtl was awarded many orders and medals and served as a lieutenant colonel in the Czechoslovak Army.

 Persecution (1948–1989)

-Fajtl was treated as a hero on his return to Prague in 1945, but was dismissed from the Czechoslovak Air Force after the Communists' seizure of political power in February, 1948.
+Fajtl was treated as a hero on his return to Prague in 1945, but was dismissed from the Czechoslovak Air Force after the Communists' seizure of political power in February 1948.
 He was arrested by the Stalinist government in 1950, because of his connections to Britain.
 He spent 17 months in a labour camp at Mírov.
 For many years, he was forced to live outside Prague and was subject to many other restrictions.
 He was partially rehabilitated in 1968 during the Prague Spring, but was only restored to his rank after the Velvet Revolution in 1989.

 Rehabilitation (1989–2006)

 František Fajtl became a chairman of the Czech Airmen Association and was promoted to lieutenant general, the second highest rank in the Czech Army.
 On 28 September 2004, he was awarded the highest order of the Czech Republic – the Order of the White Lion.

-František Fajtl died on 4 September 2006 in Prague, survived by his wife Hana and two daughters.
+František Fajtl died on 4 October 2006 in Prague, survived by his wife Hana and two daughters.